An operational characterization of the notion of probability by algorithmic randomness and its applications: Applications

 \subsection{Application to information theory}

-In this subsection, we make an application of our framework to information theory \cite{Sha48}. \emph{Instantaneous codes} play a basic role in the \emph{noiseless source coding problem} in information theory, as described in what follows.
-See e.g., Ash \cite{A90} for the detail of the noiseless source coding by instantaneous codes.
+In this subsection, we make an application of our framework to information theory~\cite{Sha48}. \emph{Instantaneous codes} play a basic role in the \emph{noiseless source coding problem} in information theory, as described in what follows in terms of our framework.
+See for instance Ash~\cite{A90} or Cover and Thomas~\cite{CT06} for the detail of the noiseless source coding based on instantaneous codes \emph{in the terminology of the conventional probability theory}.